tuxtof/Workshop_setup_guide/prism_element/prism_element_setup.rst

 Verify Image Configurations has what you need for your Workshop

 1. Go to Gear --> Image Configuration
-2. Depending on what you selected when reserving your HPOOC you will see a CentOS7 Image & Windows 2012r2 Image
+2. Depending on what you selected when reserving your HPOC you will see a CentOS7 Image & Windows 2012r2 Image
 3. You may also see a VM for each already deployed.
 You can decide if you want to use them or delete them.
 4. If you need upload any other ISOs or Images now is a good time to do so